wuhy/autoresponse/README.md

 autoresponse [![NPM Version](https://img.shields.io/npm/v/autoresponse.svg?style=flat)](https://npmjs.org/package/autoresponse)
 ========

-> A connect middleware for mocking the http request, supporting `edp-webserver` and `webpack-dev-server` mocking
+> A connect middleware for mocking the http request, can used in `edp-webserver` or `webpack-dev-server` mocking

 ## Install